NaikMegha/TextSummarization/README.md

 <p>2Abstractive Summarization:</p> Abstractive methods select words based on semantic understanding, even those words did not appear in the source documents.
 It aims at producing important material in a new way.
 They interpret and examine the text using advanced natural language techniques in order to generate a new shorter text that conveys the most critical information from the original text.
 <p>Input document → understand context → semantics → create own summary.</p>
+To build our model we will use a two-layered bidirectional RNN with LSTMs on the input data and two layers, each with an LSTM using bahdanau attention on the target data.
+I have added the document on this.
+Implemetation is not done yet